-Hulic's website discloses timely and detailed information on our various activities

-In 2017, our website was selected as the "excellent website in overall ranking" in Nikko IR's All Listed Company Website Ranking 2017.
-In addition, our website won the bronze prize in Gómez IR's Site Ranking.
+Hulic's website discloses timely and detailed information on our various activities.
+In 2018, our website was selected as the "excellent website in overall ranking" in Nikko IR's All Listed Company Website Ranking 2018.
+In addition, our website won the bronze prize in Gómez IR's Site Ranking, and won the Commendation Award in Internet IR Award 2018 by Daiwa Investor Relations Co., Ltd.